 **No research available and breakdown isn’t apparent on their Web site.
 An article by Life by Daily Burn indicates the above percentages.

 While it’s true that protein is beneficial for weight control, overdoing it on meat, especially red meat, isn’t healthy.
 Instead, plant-based diets are proven time and again to be healthier for us.

 Beachbody’s recommendation for weight loss is a moderate split of 40 percent carbs, 30 percent protein, and 30 percent fat.

 3. Convert calories into grams and count.
 After budgeting, divide your carbohydrate and protein calories by 4 to get grams, and divide your fat calories by 9 to get grams (protein and carbs have 4 calories per gram, and fat has 9 calories per gram).

 Phew!
 And, that’s it… until you hit a weight-loss plateau.
 You may need to start back at step one to readjust your macros if what you’ve calculated no longer does the trick.

 With the exception of a pretty simple equation to discover the ideal daily calorie range for you to lose weight (based on your overall daily activity and exercise program), you simply choose appropriate foods that fit into the color-coded portion containers and teaspoons, and you’ll eat within the program’s recommended daily macro breakdown.

 Will Counting Macros Lead to Weight Loss?

-So, if you follow your macro plan to a tee, this will also mean that you’re creating a calorie deficit — and that’s where the weight loss comes from.
+So, if you follow your macro plan to a T, this will also mean that you’re creating a calorie deficit — and that’s where the weight loss comes from.

 You may see results, but you have to ask yourself if it’s sustainable and aligned with the type of lifestyle you want to live.

 Can You Still Lose Weight Without Counting Macros?

 How accurately do you follow the plan, and do you track everything?
 A major barrier for accurate tracking is portion control, so why not cut out the middleman?
 You can do this by learning how to properly portion your food.

-If this is you, try Beachbody’s Portion-Fix Containers to help you visualize the ideal-for-weight-loss portions of whole grains, fruits, veggies, protein, and fats.
+If this is you, try Beachbody’s Portion-Control Containers to help you visualize the ideal-for-weight-loss portions of whole grains, fruits, veggies, protein, and fats.
 You’ll enjoy healthy, delicious food in the right amounts so you can lose weight without crunching numbers.
-Happy eating!